Scot Robinson

 Spreading the word

-Since it’s one of the few things I know a lot about, I teach improv and comedy writing as an instructor at iO West and the Otis College of Art & Design in Los Angeles.
+Since it’s one of the few things I know a lot about, I’ve taught improv and comedy writing for the past 20 years at IO West, The Second City LA, and Otis College of Art & Design here in Los Angeles.
 In addition, I also teach how improvisation is used in leadership & management in the MBA programs at Duke University, UCLA and Columbia University for the company Business Improvisations.

-In my spare time I like to read dry, boring science journals to keep my imagination going, enjoy my extensive collection of single malt scotches and I swear I’m going to stop staring at that empty canvas and put start putting paint on it any day now.
+In my spare time I like to read dry, boring science journals to keep my imagination going, enjoy my extensive collection of single malt scotches and I swear I’m going to stop staring at that empty canvas and start putting paint on it ANY DAY NOW.

 April 23rd, 2010 | admin | No Comments